edouardparis/edouard.paris/content/articles/hardware-wallet-for-plc-rotation-key.md

 holding secret keys.
 They generally contain a chip known as a secure element, which handles cryptography for the user, eliminating the need to trust the laptop.

+I took the opportunity to use one of these devices with the largest screen (the Ledger Stax) to demonstrate an app I am developing to manage PLC operations.

 ## A Vanadium app for Ledger device that manages PLC operations

-I took the opportunity to use one of these devices with the largest screen to demonstrate an app I am developing to manage PLC operations.
+Ledger engineer, Salvatore Ingala is working on a fantastic project that I think will revolutionize the way of developing application on Hardware wallet devices:
+[Vanadium](https://github.com/LedgerHQ/vanadium), a Risc-V Virtual Machine that runs in an embedded Secure Element.

+### Generating a DID key

 The device stores the seed of the private key in its secure element.
 We simply need to ask it to generate a public key from this seed and display it to us in the DID format.
+To generate the key, I chose the follow the BIP-32 standard.

-I have chosen the m/🦋'/0 derivation path.
+I have chosen the m/🦋'/0 (m/129419'/0) derivation path.

 {{<atproto-blob
     pds="https://pds.edouard.paris"